-This award is given by The Woolam Family in memory of Dr. Malkus to the individual 4-H Beef program participant accumulating the most points during the whole program based on the same criteria as the State Sweepstakes Award.
+Dr. Morey to the individual 4-H Beef program participant accumulating the most points during the whole program based

 DAN AVERY SPORTSMANSHIP AWARD

 Dan Avery spent his lifetime raising and exhibiting beef cattle.
 From his youth as a 4-H member, Wrights Hereford Farm, as Herdsman/Farm Foreman at the University of Connecticut, and a 4-H leader his expertise in showing cattle was exemplary.
 Dan was also Superintendent of beef cattle at the Big E for many years.
 Dan was a positive mentor encouraging self-pride, mutual respect and helping one another in and out of the show ring.